Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Tama Smith says a couple of years ago
+Tama Smith says 3 years ago

 They used this triple drug treatment on my husband, even though he is transplant eligible.
 He went into remission after 12 days.
 Just two shots of the DARA.
 Why do they say they only use this on transplant ineligible people?